norahkerendian/Recipe-Analysis-Project/README.md

 > Rating and Minutes

 Now the question arises: Is there a column that the `rating` column is not dependent on?
-To answer this question, let's run another perumation test.
-This permutation test asks whether the rating column's missingness depends on the minutes column.
+To answer this question, let's run another permutation test.
+This permutation test asks whether the rating column's missingness depends on the `minutes` column.

 **Null Hypothesis**: The missingness of the `rating` column does not depend on the number of minutes (`minutes`) in the recipe.